Murders of Bibaa Henry and Nicole Smallman: Perpetrator

-19-year-old Danyal Hussein of Guy Barnet Grove, Eltham, in south-east London, had drawn up a handwritten contract, signed in his own blood, in which he had made a pact with a 'demon' called "Lucifuge Rofocale", to murder six women every six months in return for financial reward including winning the 'Mega Millions Super Jackpot'.
+18-year-old Danyal Hussein (born 10 May 2002) was arrested on 1 July 2020 at his mother's home in Eltham, south-east London.
+Hussein, a student at Orpington College, had drawn up a handwritten contract, signed in his own blood, which states that he had made a pact with Lucifuge Rofocale, a demon mentioned in the Grand Grimoire, a historic black magic text, to murder six women every six months in return for financial reward including winning a lottery jackpot.
+Another note contained an offer of blood sacrifice to "demon Queen Byleth[sic]" in exchange for making a fellow student fall in love with him.

-According to neighbours, Hussein's father had concerns about his son falling in with "the wrong crowd".

-At the Old Bailey, Oliver Glasgow QC said "Why he chose [the sisters] or what it was about them that caught his attention is also unclear.
+At the Old Bailey, Oliver Glasgow QC said, "Why he chose [the sisters] or what it was about them that caught his attention is also unclear.
 But, once their friends had left, two of them were far more vulnerable: distracted by the fun they were having, eye-catching because of the lights they were playing with, and now on their own."

-Hussein suffered a cut to his hand during his crimes.
+Hussein suffered a cut to his hand during his attack on the sisters.
 When he needed treatment for it the next day, he claimed he had been mugged.
 Investigators believed he would have committed more murders had it not been for the injury, which impeded his ability to hold objects.
 Around a month after the murders, a DNA sample was linked by police to Hussein's father, who had a past caution.
 For this reason, the Husseins' home was raided by police.

 From October 2017 to May 2018, he was monitored by the Prevent strategy when at 15, he accessed far-right material on computers at Thomas Tallis School.
 Police searches of his devices after his arrest showed that he was still accessing far-right and Satanist material.
-Hussein is on the autistic spectrum.

-Hussein was a viewer of videos by Utah-based Matthew Lawrence, also known as E. A. Koetting, a jailed member of the Satanist Order of Nine Angles.
-Lawrence's videos were subsequently removed from social media.
-Hussein was active on a Satanic forum led by Lawrence, alleging he was a 'psychic vampire' and asked for advice about demonic pacts.
+Hussein was a viewer of videos by American self-styled occultist Matthew Lawrence, also known as E. A. Koetting, of Apple Valley, Utah.
+Lawrence was a member of a U.S. branch of the Order of Nine Angles and had been convicted of six third-degree felonies for possession of drugs and a restricted firearm in 2014.
+Hussein was active on Lawrence's Satanic-themed internet forum, Becoming A Living God, on which Hussein alleged he was a "psychic vampire" and asked for advice about demonic pacts.
 Hussein was active on that forum for two years and last logged in hours before his arrest.
 Lawrence advised that pacts should be entered to Lucifuge, signed in blood, brought to Lucifuge with only candle light, and organised for wealth; Hussein followed these instructions.
 In ten days following the murders, Hussein spent £162.88 on lottery tickets and bets but won nothing.
+Lawrence's videos on YouTube were subsequently removed and his accounts on Facebook and Instagram were banned for promoting violence.